dj1411/HabitChart/www/quality/test_funational.md

 - in the textbox only number should be allowed to enter
 - Clicking submit/enter on invalid data should stay on the modal
 - Clicking submit/enter should submit the number entered in textbox
+- After submit the following should be reflected in data:
+    - Improve/Reduce
+    - Reach_times_days
 - clicking pre-filled data buttons:
     - fill the textbox with the data
     - submit